Intermittent Fasting – Different Forms and Their Benefits

 4. The 5:2 Plan

-In this type of intermittent fasting, you consume fewer calories for 2 days each week, usually, 500 to 600 calories and then eat normally for the remaining 5 days.
+In this particular form of intermittent fasting, individuals restrict their calorie intake for two days per week, typically consuming around 500 to 600 calories, and then resume their regular eating habits for the remaining five days.

 Research-Backed Benefits of Intermittent Fasting

-Scientists associate the benefits of intermittent fasting with giving your body a break from the energy-intensive work of breaking down food.
-When your body is not focused on breaking down food, it diverts energy to eliminating damaged cells, a process called Autophagy.
-Autophagy has been shown to reduce the risk of cancer and other chronic diseases.
-Eating less means your blood sugar levels are lower, which can benefit those with type 2 diabetes or prediabetes.
+Scientists link the advantages of intermittent fasting to providing the body with a respite from the energy-consuming task of digesting food.
+When the body is not occupied with breaking down food, it redirects its energy towards eliminating impaired cells, a phenomenon known as Autophagy.
+Autophagy has demonstrated its ability to decrease the likelihood of developing cancer and other long-term illnesses.
+Consuming fewer calories results in lower blood sugar levels, which can be advantageous for individuals with type 2 diabetes or prediabetes.

 1. Weight Loss